 ‘makes pots, is curious about the world’

-Her practice has been divided between China and Australia since her first visit to the PRC in 1996, an event that allowed her to work with industry, and mentor Australian and Chinese students.
+Her practice has been divided between China and Australia since 1996, her first visit to the PRC, allowing her to work with and mentor both Australian and Chinese students.

-She is represented by Sabbia Gallery, Sydney and Skepsi Gallery, Melbourne.
+She is represented by the Sabbia Gallery, Sydney, and the Skepsi Gallery, Melbourne.